Saskia-vB/eng-57-pyodbc/README.md

 ## Package
 To do so, we will use a package (external to python standard library) call PYODBC.
+It's like a class but when we say import it first looks at standard library then a repository that has all those abstractions/OOP.
 This package abstracts our connections to the DB.

 ## Method